danielwe/vim-nvtags/README.md

 ## Search result handling

-For now, `:NVTags[Here]` inserts a list of markdown links to the matching files, grabbing the link text from the first H1 ATX heading in the file and percent-encoding the address to obtain a valid URL.
-The links are sorted in inverse order of last modification time, such that the last modified matching file is listed first.
-This is not customizable; perhaps the future will bring about more flexibility?
+`:NVTags[Here]` inserts a list of links to the matching files, grabbing the link label from the first H1 ATX heading in the file.
+The type of link can be customized through the parameter `g:nvtags_link_type`; valid values are `'wiki'` and `'markdown'`, default is `'wiki'`.
+For wiki links, the label is not added if it is identical to the address and thus redundant.
+For markdown links, the address is percent-encoded to obtain a valid URL, and the file's tag line is appended as link title (i.e., mouseover text).
+The links are sorted in inverse order of last modification time, such that the last modified matching file is listed first (sort order is not customizable at the moment).

-A Zettelkasten-style UID will be removed from the H1 heading to produce a more readable link text.
+A Zettelkasten-style UID will be removed from the H1 heading to produce a less cluttered link label.
 To customize the UID pattern, set the variable `g:nvtags_uid_pattern` to an appropriate vim regex pattern.
 The default is `\v(^\d{12,}|\d{12,}$)`, i.e., 12 or more consecutive digits at the beginning or end of the heading.

-If no H1 heading is found the link text will be the file name without extension.
+If no H1 heading is found the link label will be the file name without extension.

 The command `:NVTagsClear` deletes a previously appended list of links below the given line.